-The Company's current plan for the Kay Mine Project is the completion of the Phase 2 expansion drill program, which is expected to be completed during the second half of 2022.
-The Company has no current commitments for capital expenditures on the Kay Mine Project.
-The following table summarizes the expenditures by the Company on the Phase 2 expansion drill program to December 31, 2021, and the total estimated costs to completion of the Phase 2 and Phase 3 drill programs:
+The Company's current plan for the Kay Mine Project is the completion of the ongoing Phase 2 expansion drill program, which is expected to be completed during the first half of 2023.
+Subject to the results of the Phase 2 drill program, the Company intends to commence Phase 3 expansion drilling at the Kay Mine Project following completion of the Phase 2 drill program.
+The following table summarizes the expenditures by the Company on the Phase 2 expansion drill program to December 31, 2022, and the total estimated costs to completion of the Phase 2 and Phase 3 drill programs: